The Problem with Oversimplifying America’s Health Crisis

 Seed Oils

 Why are seed oils getting such a bad rep all over social media?
-Some influencers claim that these oils are “pro-inflammatory” but most of the research has found the opposite effect. palm oil, soybean oil, and rapeseed oil are the three main types of vegetable oil that have dominated the world market due to their high yield, high oil production rate, and good stability.
+Some influencers claim that these oils are “pro-inflammatory” but most of the research has found the opposite effect.
+Palm oil, soybean oil, and rapeseed oil are the three main types of vegetable oil in foods due to high yield, high oil production rate, and good stability.

 A recent 2023 review funded by China, not the United States, evaluated 39 different seed oils.
 They found that strategies to shift the intake towards vegetable oils instead of fats, including butter, shortening and lard, would benefit human health.
 Even further, it was stated the intake of vegetable oils from various sources has distinctive effects on human health including antioxidant activity, anti-cancer, anti-inflammatory, prevention of CVD, anti-obesity, diabetes treatment, kidney and liver protection, and other health effects.